-Today is also the birthday of Chuck Silva, brewmaster at Green Flash Brewing in San Diego.
-His West Coast IPA has taken the world by storm, and personally, I love his Tripel and Le Freak.
+Today is also the birthday of Chuck Silva, former brewmaster at Green Flash Brewing in San Diego.
+His West Coast IPA has taken the world by storm, and personally, I loved his Tripel and Le Freak.
 The big, shiny new brewery they recently built is also pretty amazing.
+But eventually Chuck wanted to something of his own, and so he opened Silva Brewing Company in the Central Coast of California, around his native San Luis Obispo area in Paso Robles.
 Join me in wishing Chuck a very happy birthday.

-Today is the 52nd birthday of Mitch Steele, production manager/head brewer at Stone Brewing.
+Today is the 59th birthday of Mitch Steele, former production manager/head brewer at Stone Brewing.
 Mitch started out at the tiny San Andreas Brewery in Hollister, California but spent a number of years at one of the much larger Budweiser breweries when he brewed for Anheuser-Busch, before finding a home at Stone.
+More recently, he’s left that job to create something of his own, in Atlanta, Georgia.
+New Realm Brewing opened officially in January of this year.
 He’s obviously a terrific brewer but is also a great person and close friend, too.
-He was also my roomie for GABF judging two years ago and is also the author of IPA: Brewing Techniques, Recipes and the Evolution of India Pale Ale.
+He has been my roomie for GABF judging a couple of years and is also the author of IPA: Brewing Techniques, Recipes and the Evolution of India Pale Ale.
 He’s a big advocate for craft beer and always willing to help out a fellow brewer or homebrewer.
 Join me in wishing Mitch a very happy birthday.